American Indian boarding schools in Wisconsin: Religion's role in Saint Joseph's founding

 In the early 1800s, the Menominee were visited by Catholic missionaries who established a mission with them.
 Over time, many members converted to Catholicism.
 After some time, Menominee on the reservation were largely Catholic.

 In the early 1840s, Catholic priest Father Bonduel was assigned to the reservation to support religious tribal goals.
-Father Bonduel decided to leave the reservation after settling a direct exchange of land, benefiting the Menominee.
-Shortly after this negotiation and Father Bonduel's departure, the Franciscan Order took over the schooling system on the reservation.
+Bonduel decided to leave the reservation after settling a direct exchange of land, benefiting the Menominee.
+Shortly after this negotiation and Bonduel's departure, the Franciscan Order took over the schooling system on the reservation.

 Once the Franciscan Order took over, there were conflicts between the Indian Office (Bureau of Indian Affairs) and the Franciscan Order.
 Through the dispute, the Indian Office within the Bureau of Indian Education discouraged further conversions to Catholicism.
 The Indian Office officials were concerned about the influence of Catholic priests in the culture of the reservation, as the majority of official staff represented Protestant America.
-They wanted to ensure that the Catholics were not encouraging support among the Menominee for a “foreign Pope.”
+They wanted to ensure that the Catholics were not encouraging support among the Menominee for a "foreign Pope."
 Due to this dispute, the Franciscan Order wanted to maintain control over schooling.
 The boarding school was constructed on the Menominee reservation in 1883: Saint Joseph's Indian Industrial School.
 The Indian Office stopped allowing clergy and nuns to teach in the boarding schools.
 They ordered following the model created at the Carlisle Indian School after 1879 by Richard Henry Pratt.